Good Morning Brother

 After hurling a few choice curses at the door, Zorian stomped off back to his room to get dressed.
 She would be inside for ages, he was sure, if only to spite him.

 Quickly changing out of his pajamas and putting on his glasses, Zorian took a moment to look around his room.
 He was pleased to note Kirielle hadn't rummaged through his stuff before waking him up.
 She had a very fuzzy notion of (other people's) privacy.

 It always happened – every time he came home, Kirielle would raid his school supplies.
 Putting aside the ethical problems inherent in breaking into your brother's room in order to steal his things, what on earth was she doing with all those pencils and erasers?
 This time he specifically bought extras with his sister in mind, but it still wasn't enough - he couldn't find a single eraser in his drawer, and he bought a whole packet of them before coming home.
-Why Kirielle couldn't simply ask mother to buy her some books and pens of her own was never really clear to Zorian.
-She was the youngest, and the only daughter, so mother was always happy to spoil her - the dolls she talked mother in buying her were 5 times more expensive than a couple of books and a stack of pencils.
+Why Kirielle couldn't simply ask Mother to buy her some books and pens of her own was never really clear to Zorian.
+She was the youngest, and the only daughter, so Mother was always happy to spoil her - the dolls she talked Mother into buying her were five times more expensive than a couple of books and a stack of pencils.

 In any case, while Zorian had no delusions about ever seeing his writing supplies again, he really needed those textbooks.
-With that in mind, he marched off into his sister's room, ignoring the 'keep out!' warning on the door, and quickly found his missing books in their usual location – cunningly hidden under the bed, behind several conveniently placed stuffed animals.
+With that in mind, he marched off to his sister's room, ignoring the 'Keep out!' warning on the door, and quickly found his missing books in their usual location – cunningly hidden under the bed, behind several conveniently placed stuffed animals.

 "You don't really intend to go out looking like that, do you?" she asked.

 "What's wrong with this?" asked Zorian.
 He was wearing a plain brown outfit, little different from the ones other boys wore when they were going into the city.
 It seemed just fine to him.